British girl missing after Hamas attack confirmed dead, say family

 Yahel, 13, was killed when Hamas attacked Israel, while her 16-year-old sister Noiya is missing.

-A British teenager is among those murdered by Hamas during its attack on Israel.
+A British teenager was among those murdered by Hamas during its attack on Israel.

-Yahel, 13, was killed along with her mother, Lianne, while her elder sister, Noiya, 16, and her father, Eli, are still missing, the BBC reported.
+Yahel, 13, was killed along with her mother, Lianne, while her elder sister, Noiya, 16, and her father, Eli, are still missing.

 The teenager, whose family name has not been revealed, disappeared after militants attacked Kibbutz Be’eri and killed her British-born mother.